Events for Adults and Teens

 -- To learn about Boston College's outreach activities during this week, please contact Kelly Bennion

 Each summer, the CANLab welcomes one talented high school student to join our laboratoryas a volunteer intern.
 The student has the opportunity to participate in all aspects of our research.
 Please contact us if you are an interested student or a parent or teacher who recommends a student for this research opportunity.
 Students must be at least 16 years of age and must be able to get themselves to and from the Boston College campus (We are accessible via T).
+We have already made our selections for summer 2015.
+Please contact us by Jan 2016 if you are interested in a summer 2016 internship.

 The CANLab facilitates exposure to the scientific research process byinviting interested students or teachers to tour our laboratory at Boston College.
 Please contact us for more information.